rackerlabs/support-how-to/content/how-to/office-365/setup-exchange-general-365.md

 **Authenticated SMTP** for the user through the [Microsoft 365 Admin Center](https://portal.office.com/Adminportal/Home) by using the following steps:

-1. Sign In through the [Microsoft 365 Admin Center](https://portal.office.com/Adminportal/Home).
+1. Sign in through the [Microsoft 365 Admin Center](https://portal.office.com/Adminportal/Home).

 2. Select **Users**->**Active Users**.